Xenon257R/blue-archive-rainmeter/README.md

   - Rin Weekly Raid style **Game List**, best used as a game catalogue/launcher hub
   - Ayumu Tasks style **Task List**, best used for tracking progress and completion of achieveable goals
     - Dailies and weeklies automatically reset appropriately
+  - Aoi - no style, but her L2D wallpaper from the wallpaper collection can be mix & matched with any of the above styles as you wish

 The suite also comes with a small set of default icons for common *Windows* directories, popular web browsers, several _Rainmeter_ supported music players and halos of various *Blue Archive* characters.